tom10001000/strava-claude/README.md

 # strava-claude

 A personal MCP (Model Context Protocol) server that gives Claude access to your Strava training data.
-Built for use with Claude.ai and the Claude mobile app.
+Built for personal use with Claude.ai and the Claude mobile app.

 ---